Pricing Data Services

 Personal Protective Equipment

 Due to the current impacts of COVID-19, Xactware is closely monitoring the cost of personal protective equipment (PPE).
-Since March 2020, the average national cost of PPE items increased 42.79 percent.
+Since March 2020, the average national cost of PPE items increased 45.91 per cent.
 Xactware will continue to monitor this situation and report changes as they arise.

 Where to Learn More